 - stewed or raw vegetables, fruits - zucchini, carrots, apple, pear.

-First of all, the food for small puppies should be brought to a mushy state and eventually include pieces of food in it.
-Kashi, vegetable stew can be seasoned with creamy, vegetable oil.
-From 3 months begin to give the pet raw meat, although some breeds are recommended from the first days.
-That the kid has not caught helminths, meat should be frozen in the freezing chamber, and before submission - to defrost and scald with boiling water.
+First of all, food for small puppies should be brought to a mushy state and over time include pieces of food in it.
+Porridge, vegetable stew can be seasoned with butter, vegetable oil.
+From 3 months they begin to give the pet raw meat, although it is recommended for some breeds from the first days.
+So that the baby does not become infected with helminths, the meat should be frozen in the freezer, and thawed and scalded with boiling water before serving.

-From 4 months in the diet can include boiled eggs, a small amount of sour cream, sea fish.
-Chicken meat is an allergen, so with half a year you can try to test it for your pet, but be sure to monitor its condition.
-At the same time, you can give the dog offal, but only in a cooked form.
+From 4 months in the diet you can include boiled eggs, a small amount of sour cream, sea fish.
+Chicken is an allergen, so you can try to give it to your pet for half a year, but be sure to monitor its condition.
+At the same time, you can give the dog offal, but only in boiled form.

-From half a year to 9 months, the diet is not too variable, it must also be balanced and include all the necessary components.
-The main products are meat, by-products - they make up at least 50% of the total diet.
+From six months to 9 months, the diet does not change too much, it must also be balanced and include all the necessary components.
+The main products are meat, offal - they make up at least 50% of the total diet.

-Proper feeding is the guarantee of the health and longevity of the pet, and this issue should be approached with all seriousness.
-Puppy should receive high-quality food and be sure to follow the regime.
+Proper feeding is a guarantee of pet's health and longevity, and this issue should be approached with the utmost seriousness.
+A puppy should receive high-quality food and be sure to comply with the regime.